alexfernandez/librecounter/README.md

 LibreCounter performs **no tracking**: it does not keep track of what visitors did on your site, just counts independent visits to each page.
 IP addresses or user agents are not correlated between page visits.
-In particular, IP addresses are not stored at all.
+In particular, IP addresses and user agents are not stored at all.

 ## Help Wanted